Racing Series 2022 Historic Racecar Association

-Divided into seven different racing classes, the HRA’s historic racing cars compete for the title of the “HRA German Open” championship.
+Divided into six different racing classes, the HRA’s historic racing cars compete for the title of the “HRA German Open” championship.
 In order to bring the competitions within a class closer to the spectators, all vehicles with three-digit starting numbers drive – the first number always indicates the class.

 It is largely Formula 3 vehicles from 1985 onwards and water-cooled Formula Super Vau cars that compete in class 1.
 The Formula 3 vehicles are always recognisable by the air restrictor mounted in front of the air intake.
 It is mainly Reynard or Dallara cars that race here, and most of them rely on VW engines.
 The Alfa Romeo Twin Spark is also well represented here.
 And it is here that well-known drivers such as Michael Schumacher and Mika Häkkinen competed in their first duels.